mattemangia/Artemis/README.md

 ## Destruction & Erosion

-Fracturing, debris generation, and erosion for destructible objects.
+Fracturing, shattering, debris generation, and erosion for destructible objects.

 ```csharp
 using Artemis.Core;